Managing flexible work options

 - Mobile work options safeguard the safety and confidentiality of information

-Any employee working outside the office must have signed a Telework Agreement (DOCX, 94KB).
+Any employee working outside the office must have an approved telework agreement.

 If the employee’s vehicle is used as part of their work duties, the supervisor must define restrictions and the activities the vehicle can be used for.

-When supervisors don’t work in the same place as their employees, they must ensure that their employees are at work and all is well.
+When supervisors do not work in the same place as their employees, they must ensure that their employees are at work and all is well.

 Mobile work options safeguard the safety and confidentiality of information.
-See Flexible Workplaces and Information Security.
+Review Flexible workplaces and information security.